 No infield fly rule.

-LL Rule 5.02 is modified such that play is stopped either by a play at any base, unless the defensive team attempts to make multiple outs in which case, play will continue until the defense calls for a time out in accordance with the next paragraph.
+LL Rule 5.02 is modified such that play is stopped either by a play at any base, unless the defensive team attempts to make multiple outs in which case, play will continue until the defense calls for a time out as follows:.

 Once the play is officially stopped no additional outs may be made.

 Base runners (including the batter) will NOT be granted an extra base on overthrows.
 In the event of an overthrow, the play is called dead.
-All runners will be placed on the closest base at the time of the overthrow (see Local Rule 8.10.2).
-An overthrow is when the fielder has to abandon his/her position to retrieve the baseball.
+All runners will be placed on the closest base at the time of the overthrow (see Local Rule 9.12.1).
+An overthrow is when the fielder has to abandon his/her position to retrieve the baseball or the ball leaves the official field of play.

 A maximum of two defensive coaches are allowed in the field.
 It is recommended that one coach be placed in the infield and one in the outfield.